-5 Conclusion
+Conclusion

-Our current system allows artists to turn sketches of example poses into dynamic, physical, reactive objects.
+Our current system allows artists to turn sketches of example poses into dynamic, physical, reactive objects and actively controlled characters.
 We see several promising directions for future work.
 In our current pipeline, objects are posed using a warping system.
-This is not a requirement of the method; adding support for automatic registration (e.g. [Sýkora et al., 2009]) would allow us to use traditional sprite sheets as input.
-While we
+This is not a requirement of the method; adding support for automatic registration (e.g.46) would allow us to use traditional sprite sheets as input.
+While we believe that our parameters